 Sample Answer 5:

-Pie charts supplied reveal information about the units of electricity production in two countries - Australia and France in 1980 and 2000.
+Pie graphs reveal information about the units of electricity production in two countries - Australia and France in 1980 and 2000.
 Five kinds of fuel sources namely coal, oil, natural gas, hydropower and nuclear power were used for producing electricity in these two countries.

 To begin with, the main source of power in Australia was coal and it produced 50 units of electricity in 1980 which was half of the total production.
 Natural gas and hydropower were used to generate 40 units of electricity in this year.
 After 20 years there was a rapid increase in the usage of coal that generated 130 units among the total 170 units.
 However, there was a gradual fall on the usages of natural gas and oil as it supplied tiny fractions of the total electricity produced this year in Australia.